xiw483/cse158-assignment2/README.md

+This assignment aims to solve machine learning questions surrounding the goodreads dataset.

 # [Goodreads Datasets](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home)

 The datasets were collected in late 2017 from [goodreads](https://goodreads.com).
 Details of the datasets are described in the [dataset website](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home)